 Christ and His Interactions with Others

-For example, when Christ says that people shouldn't divorce, Matthew 19:9, the apostles come back with the statement, "if that's the case, it's better not to marry!" this is clearly a joke.
-It is say, "Well, if I can't get divorced, I can't marry."
+For example, when Christ says that people shouldn't divorce, Matthew 19:9, the apostles come back with the statement, "if that's the case, it's better not to marry!"
+This is clearly a joke.
+It is the same as, "Well, if I can't get divorced, I can't marry."
 It is especially funny because these apostles were all or almost all married men.
 During these times, hardly anyone got divorced, even though it was legal.
-The comment is a typical married men complaining about marriage.
+The comment is typical married men complaining about marriage.
 It works in any era.
 Even today, with divorce so common, this joke still works.
-We might phrase is as, "I was about to get married, but then I found out what a divorce costs."
+We might phrase it as, "I was about to get married, but then I found out what a divorce costs."

-Christ's follow up to the apostles in this scence is just as light hearted, "Well, everyone can't welcome this lesson [about staying married], except those to actually get it."
+Christ's follow up to the apostles in this scene is just as light hearted.
+"Well, everyone can't welcome this lesson [about staying married], except those who actually get it."

 Other Forms of Humor

 - Playing with double meanings.
 This is perhaps the most common form of humor.
-Any verse which seems particularly impossible in English translation is probably a play on words.
+Any verse which seems particularly impossible in English translations is probably a play on words.
 For example, the word for "mountain" and "mule" are the same in Greek.
-So when Christ says that with enough faith, we can command a "mountain" to move, is he really taking about a mule.
+So when Christ says that with enough faith, we can command a "mountain" to move, is he really taking about a mule?